 The point behind this piece was clear.
 I still remember the day I was told of the death of Princess Diana, and even as an adult the circumstance about that night, particularly about the paparazzi, are still shocking.
 This piece left me silent – even though I knew what to expect.

 To round off the night we got a beer and sat in deckchairs to watch a series of short films played from a shipping container stage.
 It was the perfect end to the evening, surrounded by the bright lights watching (some mildly disturbing) beautifully shot films.
+The stage was really cold and it was great use of an old shipping container.
+I have heard of a shipping container office before, but never a stage!
+I guess shipping containers are integrating into everyday life more than I thought.
 Eventually at around 11pm we reluctantly had to leave.
-We’d have stayed for longer if it wasn’t a work night, there was an amazing smelling stonebaked pizza teepee restaurant and another bar that would have been fun to spend time in.
+We’d have stayed for longer if it wasn’t a work night, as there was an amazing smelling stonebaked pizza teepee restaurant and another bar that would have been fun to spend time in.
 Alas it wasn’t to be.
 But we don’t feel like we missed out at all.

 All I can say is that I wish it wasn’t temporary but all good things must come to an end.
 I hope this post has given you a flavour of what it was like if you didn’t get a chance to go.
 If you have any questions or would like to know more just comment below.

 Finally, if you didn’t already think Banksy was amazing then have you heard?
 He’s given all the timber and fittings used to create Dismaland to ‘The Jungle’ refugee camp in Calais which houses people who’ve fled war-torn countries including Syria, they’ve even erected a sign above it called Dismal Aid.
 Another reason to love him (if you needed another)

 And of course we had to…